Towards Continual Reinforcement Learning: A Review and Perspectives: Background

 \textbf{Multi-task RL:} More closely related to the aforementioned task incremental learning setting, is \textit{multi-task reinforcement learning}.
-As pointed out in Figure \ref{fig:settings}, while multi-task learning no longer concerns itself with learning over a non-stationary task distribution, it generally includes learning a universal policy for all task even if that policy may be hierarchical in nature.
 In a commonly used formulation of multi-task RL, the agent is required to learn a series of sequential decision making tasks $M^{(1)}, . . . , M^{(z_{max})}$ over its lifetime.
 The agent will learn the tasks consecutively, potentially acquiring multiple trajectories within each task before moving to the next.
 It is a common assumption that these tasks may be interleaved i.e. the agent might revisit earlier tasks, but the agent does not control the order of tasks.
 This setting has often been studied for {\em online reinforcement learning} \citep{wilson2007multi, ammar2014online}.
 Alternatively the tasks do not necessarily arrive in a sequential fashion, and learning might not be considered in a fully online setting.
-In contrast, data could be generated by many different behaviours and be made available in a batch generated beforehand in the {\em offline reinforcement learning} setting.
-We refer the reader to \cite{levine2020offline} for a tutorial and review of the offline setting.
+In contrast, data could be generated by many different behaviour policies and be made available in a batch generated beforehand in the {\em offline reinforcement learning} setting.
+We refer the reader to \citep{levine2020offline} for a tutorial and review of the offline setting.
 In the well posed case of multi-task reinforcement learning, the agent's overall objective is to maximize performance across the distribution of tasks being considered.
 It is desired that such an agent also perform well on out-of-distribution data usually not seen during training and generalize to similar or related tasks.
-How this is achieved could vary from learning a single universal policy whilst minimizing the expected accumulated average return on all tasks to learning a set of optimal policies for each task, to learning shared skills with a meta-controller.
+How this is achieved could vary from learning a single universal policy whilst maximizing the expected accumulated average return on all tasks, to learning a set of optimal policies for each task separately, to learning a set of shared skills leveraging a meta-controller.